riccardogiampiccolo/DTVBE/README.md

-# A Real-Time Virtual Bass Enhancement System Based on Wave Digital Filters
+# A Comparison of Real-Time Virtual Bass Enhancement Algorithms in The Discrete-Time Domain

 ## POP - Bad (Michael Jackson)